 As at the beginning of August 2016, the manufacturers have advised that the name of this product has been changed from Creosote to Creostain.
 This is because the preservative that was used in the old Creosote product is no longer approved by the Environmental Protection Authority (EPA).
-Please note also that the old Creosote product used to deter horses from chewing fences, however the new Creostain product is a recycled oil based product with additives to preserve timber.
+The new Creostain product is a recycled oil based product with additives to preserve timber.

 Creostain has a certain degree of water repellence and can retard the movement of timber and decrease the chances of splitting, checking and distortion which tends to occur in timber exposed to weather.
 Porous materials such as plaster, if in contact with treated wood tends to extract Creostain by capillary action and become stained.
 It is also non corrosive to metals and can have a protective action on iron and steel.

 Creostain will give an attractive finish to most surfaces when applied correctly.
-Creostain is suitable to use on fences, sheds, boat houses, stock pens, garden steaks, frames, trellis and landscaping.
+Creostain is suitable to use on fences, sheds, boat houses, stock pens, garden stakes, frames, trellis and landscaping.

 Creostain has a characteristic odour which can be picked up by foodstuffs and other materials in the vicinity, without actually coming into contact with the treated wood.
 It is resistant to leaching and is particularly suitable for exterior work except where odour is objectionable.

 Creostain is not readily flammable and after a few months of drying or weathering, creostained treated timber presents no greater fire hazard then other timber.
 Personnel handling Creostain should wear gloves, (PVC) goggles and overalls.
 Launder contaminated clothing before re - use.

 Cresostain is available in 4, 10 and 20 litre containers and 200 litre drums.

 Many thanks to Jo Donnelly for the photos on this page.